VDA5050/VDA5050/VDA5050_EN.md

 Resolution:

-1. Vehicle does NOT take over the new order in its internal buffer
+1. Mobile robot does NOT take over the new order in its internal buffer
-2. Vehicle reports an error  of type 'INVALID_ORDER' with level 'WARNING' and the erroneous fields as errorReferences
+2. Mobile robot reports an error  of type 'INVALID_ORDER' with level 'WARNING' and the erroneous fields as errorReferences
-3. The warning shall be reported until the vehicle has accepted a new order.
+3. The warning shall be reported until the mobile robot has accepted a new order.

-#### 6.6.4.3 Vehicle gets a new order with the same orderId, but a lower orderUpdateId than the current orderUpdateId
+#### 6.6.4.3 Mobile robot gets a new order with the same orderId, but a lower orderUpdateId than the current orderUpdateId

 Resolution:

-1. Vehicle does NOT take over the new order in its internal buffer.
+1. Mobile robot does NOT take over the new order in its internal buffer.
-2. Vehicle keeps the previous order in its buffer.
+2. Mobile robot keeps the previous order in its buffer.
-3. The vehicle reports an error of type "OUTDATED_ORDER_UPDATE" and level 'WARNING'.
+3. The mobile robot reports an error of type "OUTDATED_ORDER_UPDATE" and level 'WARNING'.
-4. The vehicle continues with executing the previous order.
+4. The mobile robot continues with executing the previous order.

 If the mobile robot receives an order with the same `orderId` and `orderUpdateId` twice, the second order will be ignored.
-This might happen, if the master control resends the order because the state message was received too late by master control and it could therefore not verify that the first order had been received.
+This might happen, if the fleet control resends the order because the state message was received too late by fleet control and it could therefore not verify that the first order had been received.

 #### 6.6.4.4 Clearing the order

-In response to one of the following events, not triggered by master control, the vehicle has to stop executing the current order:
+In response to one of the following events, not triggered by fleet control, the mobile robot has to stop executing the current order:

-- The vehicle is changing the operating mode to 'MANUAL', 'STARTUP', 'SERVICE' or 'TEACH_IN' (see also [6.12.6 Operating Mode](#6126-operating_mode)).
+- The mobile robot is changing the operating mode to 'MANUAL', 'STARTUP', 'SERVICE' or 'TEACH_IN' (see also [6.12.6 Operating Mode](#6126-operating_mode)).
-- The vehicle cannot determine its position anymore.
+- The mobile robot cannot determine its position anymore.

-In these cases the vehicle has to clear any current order which means that similar to a cancellation:
+In these cases the mobile robot has to clear any current order which means that similar to a cancellation:

 - Any scheduled order related action shall be cancelled and be reported as 'FAILED' in `actionStates`.
 - Any running order related action should also be cancelled and be reported as 'FAILED' in `actionStates`.